Non-Tenure-Track & Tenure-Track Faculty Positions Spring 2023

-The Department of Mechanical and Aerospace Engineering at Rutgers University invites applications and nominations for tenure-track/tenured engineering faculty positions at the Assistant, Associate or Full Professor level beginning .
-Candidates with expertise in at least one of the following areas are highly encouraged to apply:
+The Department of Mechanical and Aerospace Engineering at Rutgers University invites applications for 1 non-tenure track and 2 tenure-track faculty positions.
+Preference will be given to candidates at the Assistant Professor level.
+Higher level with exceptional qualifications will also be considered for appointments at the Associate or Full Professor level.
+Candidates with expertise in one or more of the following three areas are highly encouraged to apply:

 Rutgers, the State University of New Jersey, is an Equal Opportunity / Affirmative Action Employer.
 Qualified applicants will be considered for employment without regard to race, creed, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, genetic information, protected veteran status, military service or any other category protected by law.
 As an institution, we value diversity of background and opinion, and prohibit discrimination or harassment on the basis of any legally protected class in the areas of hiring, recruitment, promotion, transfer, demotion, training, compensation, pay, fringe benefits, layoff, termination or any other terms and conditions of employment.